 Next is figuring out where to access the lake.
 There is really only one popular public access point and it’s on the Tamarac River (shown above).
-Generally speaking – accessing a lake near a river isn’t the safest option therefore I’ve always avoided it.
-I think it also goes without saying that it’s next to impossible to access the lake this way during early ice.
+Generally speaking – accessing a lake near a river isn’t the safest option early in the season therefore I’ve always avoided it.
+With plenty of resorts around, there are many safer and more accommodating options to use.

 Most of these locations offer plenty of accommodations including meal options and housing.
 There are sleeper options for overnight fishing as well.

 Early ice I almost always go out of Beacons.
 This is because of its location on the north end where it tends to freeze the quickest and then stay frozen.
 It seems that the farther south you go – the sketchier the ice can be early in the year.